nilqed/cltcl/README.md

 `doc`.

-Example `package-viewer` slightly modified and added to folder `ex` such that a quick test `by `(load "package-viewer.lisp")` may be performed.
-You probably have to adjust the following at the top of the file:
+Example `package-viewer` slightly modified and added to folder `ex` such that a quick test by `(load "package-viewer.lisp")` may be performed.
+You probably have to adjust the following paths at the top of the file:

 ```lisp
 ;; Setup QuickLisp and load clTcl